Fall 2018 ProgramS

 Horse Sense (ages 14 and up) is our horsemanship program for teens and adults.
 Our six-week program delivers a unique perspective on the horse-human relationship.
 Through groundwork and riding, students focus on the horse’s body language to learn how these prey animals naturally move and communicate.
 This way of teaching goes beyond handling horses and students develop self-awareness, improved communication and problem-solving skills.
 Some sessions might involve only unmounted activities.
 Our Horse Sense (Adult Advanced) is designed for students who can walk trot independently.
 Please contact Rebecca Miller, our Program Director, at email@example.com or call 508-338-7198.

 MOUNTED ARCHERY (Juniors and Adults) Mounted archery is a partnership of horse and rider like no other.
 It is an exciting interaction in which riders experience the thrill of navigating a horse, without reins, through a course, while loading and shooting arrows at a target.
-This is a class for more experienced riders age 13 and up.
+This is a class for more experienced riders age 10 and up who have attended at least one of our recreational riding session before.
 For more information, please contact Rebecca Miller, our Program Director, at firstname.lastname@example.org or call 508-338-7198

 Program fee is $180 per 6 week session.

 2019 Winter and Spring Registration will open on December 1, 2018.
 Once we receive registration forms, we will determine class lists based on experience and number of students interested.